qbittorrent/qBittorrent/README.md

 ### Installation:

 Refer to the [INSTALL](INSTALL) file.
+For a locally verified macOS contributor workflow, see [docs/build-macos.md](docs/build-macos.md).

 ### Public key:
 Starting from v3.3.4 all source tarballs and binaries are signed.<br />